Banff in September: Weather, Fall Tips & Things to Do

 The Fairmont Banff Springs Hotel is world-renowned as the luxury Castle in the Rockies.
 This iconic hotel offers a historic and opulent experience, with stunning views of the surrounding mountains.

-Banff Springs Hotel as seen from Surprise Corner Viewpoint
+Fairmont Banff Springs Hotel seen from Surprise Corner in Banff.

-Perched on the side of Sulphur Mountain, this upscale hotel boasts incredible mountain views and luxurious amenities.
+One of the best luxury hotels in Banff, this upscale hotel boasts incredible mountain views and luxurious amenities.

 HI-Banff Alpine Centre

-A great budget-friendly option, this hostel provides dormitory-style and private rooms, perfect for travelers on a budget.
+Excellent budget-friendly accommodations in Banff, this hostel provides dormitory-style and private rooms, perfect for travellers on a budget.

 Where to Stay in Lake Louise

-Staying in the village of Lake Louise or at the shores of Lake Louise will save you some time on driving, especially if you plan to visit Moraine Lake, the Icefields Parkway and even into Yoho National Park.
+Staying at one of the best hotels in Lake Louise will save you some time on driving, especially if you plan to visit Moraine Lake, the Icefields Parkway and even into Yoho National Park.
 You could even split your time between two hotels.

 Fairmont Chateau Lake Louise